grafana/k6-docs/src/data/markdown/docs/02 javascript api/08 k6-http/10-batch- requests -.md

 </CodeGroup>

 <Blockquote mod="note"
-title="Batch requests can happen in an order, or simultaneusly.">
+title="Batch requests can happen in any order, or simultaneusly.">

-In the preceding example, there's no guarantee that `req1` will happen before `req2` or `req3`_.
+In the preceding example, `req1` can happen before `req2` or `req3`.

 </Blockquote>